#verifier-design#rl ...

 score = 5.0 * raw / (raw + 10.0)

-return score The verbosity score is soft-bounded — it never hits 5.0, it asymptotes toward it.
-This matters because it removes the incentive to just dump nodes into a diagram.
-The marginal reward for adding more structure keeps shrinking.
-You can’t game your way to a high verbosity score by inflating the graph.
+The verbosity score is soft-bounded.
+It never hits 5.0, it asymptotes toward it.
+This matters because it removes the incentive to dump nodes into a diagram.
+The marginal reward for adding more structure keeps shrinking, so graph inflation does not become an easy reward hack.

 Designing Scalar Rewards -